-Students who plan to pursue a major in any of the departments in the School of Humanities and Social Sciences should consult the appropriate departmental adviser for admission procedures and other information.
+Students who plan to pursue a major in any of the departments in the School of Humanities and Social Sciences should consult the appropriate departmental advisor for admission procedures and other information.
 Students are urged to make application for their major field of specialization during the second semester of their freshman year.

 The General Education curriculum consists of a distribution of 39 semester credit hours.
-See pages 45-48 for details.
+See General Education Courses section for details.

-INTERDISCIPLINARY COURSES IN HUMANITIES AND SOCIAL SCIENCES

-The following interdisciplinary courses in the humanities and social sciences may be offered in any department.
+INTERDISCIPLINARY COURSES IN HUMANITIES AND SOCIAL SCIENCES The following interdisciplinary courses in the humanities and social sciences may be offered in any department: